Taxes

 If a resident sells the primary residence and uses the proceeds to buy another property for permanent residence, the tax is not charged.
 But if the new property is cheaper, half the difference between the profit from the sale of the old home and the cost of buying a new one is taxed.

-If the real estate is sold by a pensioner or a resident over 65 years of age, they have the right to invest the profits in a pension fund or insurance company.
+If the real estate is sold by a pensioner or a resident over 65, they have the right to invest the profits in a pension fund or insurance company.
 But this must be done within six months after completing the purchase and sale of housing.

 Non-residents pay tax on the total amount of capital gains on real estate transactions.